KIPAC/BootCamp/Python/Python Tips.md

-Because python is very slow compared to the underlying code that libraries such as "numpy" and "scipy" use, it is possible to have a piece of code take many times longer b/c of the specific implementation.
+Because python is very slow compared to the underlying code that libraries such as "numpy" and "scipy" use, it is possible to have a piece of code take many times (up to thousand of times) longer b/c of the specific implementation.

 Using Profiling / timing lets you see how the actual execution